HersheyMarbeda/CSCI202-M04-Search-Sorts/README.md

 4. You will need to know the time in milliseconds to run each and graph the comparison of n vs time.

 ## My Methods
-1. I used 'ctime' to measure the time for both Selection and Merge Sorts for N = 100,000.
+1. I used `<ctime>` to measure the time for both Selection and Merge Sorts for N = 100,000.
 I also used one class to make the Selection and Merge Sorts.